Legal Eagle Ultralight

 Using several different mixes, it was determined a 2 parts paint to 1 part water for the first penetrating coat provided acceptable results.
 This was applied with a 4 inch foam trim roller.
 This is a very thin mix and care should be taken not to squish the roller and get paint everywhere on the inside of the wing.

-After that, a 4 to 1 ratio worked well for building up with thin even coats.
+After that, a 4 to 1 ratio worked well for building up after that first coat.
 The goal is to make these just thin enough to be smooth and not look like the outside of a house.
 The top of the wing received three build coats, and the bottom received two.

-Legal Eagle Ultralight image Legal Eagle Ultralight image
+Legal Eagle Ultralight Construction Legal Eagle Ultralight Construction

 Almost Finished